Taking your education abroad is an exciting opportunity. Our office offers an array of opportunities to help you internationalize your degree abroad.

 How can I take my education abroad?

 Taking your education abroad is an exciting opportunity.
 Visit the eligibility page to determine whether you qualify to apply to one of Nipissing’s exchange opportunities.
 It is best to start preparing to go abroad during the first year of your program at Nipissing.
 By starting early, you are able to organize your courses and ensure that, if selected for an exchange, you will be in an ideal academic standing.
-If after visiting eligibility page you are still interested in the opportunity, you can stop by the Student Development and Services office, in B210, and talk with the Education Abroad Coordinator to begin the planning process.
+If after visiting eligibility page you are still interested in the opportunity, you can stop by the Student Development and Services office, in B210, and talk with the Manager of International Student Support & Community Liaison to begin the planning process.
 We strongly recommend that you book an appointment with an academic advisor prior to submitting an application to study abroad as they will provide you with the necessary academic information.

 Book an appointment with Academic Advising by emailing email@example.com